|

 Registered printing process names

-A number of printers registered own process names which can be found on some but not all ppc`s.
+Relatively few printers registered own process names which can be found on some but not all postcards of the particular quality.
 Theochrom = Theo.
-Eismann, Leipzig, Neuchrom = August Frey, Frankfurt and many others.
+Eismann, Leipzig, Neuchrom = August Frey, Frankfurt and some others.
 However, in this case you need either printing sample cards or advertising of ppc printers from old trade periodicals with clear mention for definite identification.
+Most printing sample cards show more general, widely used terms and process names only.

 |